 Autodesk has designed its compensation programs to reward executives for producing strong results that are aligned with the interests of stockholders.
 We emphasize variable "long-term" and "at risk" compensation dependent upon prospective financial, strategic and stock price performance and a retrospective assessment of Autodesk's success to determine pay opportunities.
-In fiscal 2019, 90% of our CEO's and 86% of all other NEOs' total compensation were variable in nature and "at risk" and 78% of our CEO's and 75% of all other NEOs' total compensation consisted of long-term equity.
+In fiscal 2020, 92% of our CEO's and 86% of all other NEOs' total compensation were variable in nature and "at risk" and 84% of our CEO's and 77% of all other NEOs' total compensation consisted of long-term equity.

-Fiscal 2019 Strategic Priorities and Performance Metrics
+Fiscal 2020 Strategic Priorities and Performance Metrics

-The software industry has undergone a transition from developing and selling perpetual licenses and on-premises products to cloud, mobile and social applications.
-Our strategy is to lead the industries we serve to subscription, cloud-based, and mobile technologies.
+The software industry has undergone a transition from developing and selling perpetual licenses of on-premises software to selling subscriptions to access software delivered as a service, through cloud-enabled and mobile applications.
+Our strategy is to lead the industries we serve to flexible subscription offerings, the convergence of design and make processes, and the insights and automation that can be delivered using machine learning and artificial intelligence.
 Autodesk offers term-based subscriptions for our products, cloud service offerings, and flexible enterprise business agreements (collectively referred to as "subscription plan").